ucll-ap-sollicitatie/SOS-backend/README.md

 ## Usage

 To use this API you must make use of JSON.
-Go here to view all possible routing.
-For exemplary json requests, please view our exported Postman compilations.
+[Click-here-to-view-all-possible-routing.](https://github.com/ucll-ap-sollicitatie/database-scripts/blob/main/REQUESTS.md) For exemplary json requests, please view our exported Postman compilations.

 ## Installation